“How Do I Cook a Brisket?”

 It’s a Harder Question than You Might Imagine.

 Your question is actually a tricky one.
-The answer greatly depends on what temperature you cook your brisket at and what your process is.
+However, you came to the right place to get some down to earth advice.
+The answer to how to make that brisket the talk of the family dinner for days greatly depends on what temperature you cook your brisket at and what your process is.

 Let’s dive right in.
 When smoking a brisket, I don’t like to recommend a cook time because it’s impossible to give an exact read.
 Everybody cooks brisket a different way.
 Some will cook them at 225 for 16hrs and never take it out to wrap.
 Some will wrap, but cook them at 275 degrees.
 There’s no wrong way to do it!